Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 * *Active voice:* Nexmo provides a Messages API.
 * *Passive voice:* A Messages API is provided by Nexmo.

+Active voice leads to text that is simpler and more direct, and is easier to translate.

 ## Paragraph breaks

 In technical writing, and especially blog posts, you can be a little more generous with your use of paragraph breaks.
-They make the text less overwhelming and easier to read.
+Paragraph breaks make the text less overwhelming and easier to read.

 ## Avoid vague and cautious language